openstack-archive/refstack-client/README.rst

    c.
 Adding the ``--test-list`` option will allow you to specify the file path or URL of
       a test list text file.
 This test list should contain specific test cases that should be tested.
-Tests lists passed in using this argument will be normalized with the current Tempest evironment to eliminate any attribute mismatches.
+Tests lists passed in using this argument will be normalized with the current Tempest environment to eliminate any attribute mismatches.
    d.
 Adding the ``--url`` option will allow you to change where test results should
       be uploaded.
    e.
 Adding the ``-r`` option with a string will prefix the JSON result file with the